mashort/XamarinSpike/README.md

-This is the repo for a Xamarin Spike. foo
+This is the repo for a Xamarin Spike. foobar